Twqy/hand-scanner/README.md

 # Real-time Hand Scanner

 **About**:
-I used OpenCV and MediaPipe to create a real-time hand tracker that creates an outline of your hand, making connections between your finger joints and fingertips while a hand is detected in the camera.
+I used OpenCV and MediaPipe to create a real-time hand tracker that creates an outline of your hand, connecting your finger joints and fingertips while a hand is detected in the camera.

 **Goal**:
 I hope to have a finalized version to interpret hand signs using a machine-learning classifier.
-I would need to train this model and make it return what it recognizes.
+I need to train this model and make it return what it recognizes.

 This is something I'm pretty excited to learn about.
 At the moment, I have only implemented the hand tracker.